bg459/debias/README.md

 For the case, I'm sticking (for now) with a simple case: predict whether someone makes upwards of 50K yearly salary using Kaggle "Adult Census Income" data (https://www.kaggle.com/uciml/adult-census-income).

-I suggest a simple value *k* to represent how "biased" a model is relative to some group G in a binary classification problem as the quotient of the probabilities that the groups !G and G achieve some positive outcome (in this case, >=50K).
+I suggest a simple value *k* to represent how "biased" a model is relative to some group G in a binary classification problem as the quotient of the probabilities that the groups ¬G and G achieve some positive outcome (in this case, >=50K).
 The idea is to have a model with low *k* (ideally close to 1) without overfitting or anything like that, but simply by curtailing the bias in the data.